Dessert (song)

 "Dessert" is a song by American singer and producer Dawin.
 It was released on March 17, 2015.

-Another version of the song features American rapper Silentó.
+A remix of the song features American rapper Silentó.

 Music video

-The song's accompanying music video premiered on October 19, 2015, on Dawin's YouTube account on Vevo and features Silentó.
+The music video for the remix was released on October 19, 2015 on Dawin's YouTube via Vevo and features Silentó.
 YouTube personality Rosanna Pansino also appears in the video.

-Since its release, the music video has received over 220 million views on YouTube as of April 2022.
-The lyric video, also released on Vevo, has surpassed 145 million views on YouTube.
+As of February 2025, the remix music video has received over 256 million views and the original song's lyric video has surpassed 149 million views on YouTube.

 Live performances

 Dawin performed the song live on the Filipino noontime variety show Eat Bulaga! in March 2016.